 When enabled for an email, PFP will apply to all compatible file types.

 PFP can also be managed after an email is sent

-1. With Virtru enabled, open the sent secure message and expand the Security Options menu.
+1. With Virtru enabled, open the sent secure message.
+In Gmail and Outlook 365, expand the Security Options menu.
 In the Outlook Desktop Extension, these settings are visible in the Home tab of the Inbox view or the Message tab of the popped-out message view.
-Security options for the Outlook 365 Add-in are visible once the Virtru add-in is opened.
+In the iOS and Android app, select the Security Settings option.

 2. Select or deselect the Persistent Protection option.